Processing conferences in SDKs

 This GitHub demo provides the following features: calls, conferences, simulcast (SDK v4.5 and above), including managing inbonund media quality with Simulcast (SDK v4.5 and above); call transfers, DMTF sending, screen sharing, and working with Voximplant.Hardware.

-This section allows you to create audio conferences in SDKs from scratch.
+This section allows you to create voice conferences in SDKs from scratch.

-Creating audio conferences in SDKs is very similar with creating audio calls, with only exception that you need to call the callConference method instead of the call method.
+Creating voice conferences in SDKs is very similar with creating voice calls, with only exception that you need to call the callConference method instead of the call method.

-- Create an audio conference in your scenario.
+1. Create an voice conference in your scenario.

-- In the SDK, prepare callSettings the same way you do it for an audio call, and use the callConference method to call the conference from your SDK.
+2. In the SDK, prepare callSettings the same way you do it for a voice call, and use the callConference method to call the conference from your SDK.
 See the code example below to understand how it works.

-As an audio conference does not require any visual elements to display, you do not need to prepare anything else.
+As an voice conference does not require any visual elements to display, you do not need to prepare anything else.
 To end the conference, use the hangup() method.

 After you start a conference in your mobile or web application, you receive this call in the platform.
 Create a proper routing rule to match the destination in the first parameter of the callConference method in your SDK.